ledes/adventu-cars/README.md

   * Add a spinner gif that will be displayed while the API call is being made.
   * Ask Hotwire for the different errors that the API could produce and adapt them to the UI for a better user experience.
   * Change react favicon for a custom one.
-  * Update geosuggest once warning issue is solved.
+  * Update geosuggest version once warning issue is solved.
   * Email Hotwire’s Shopping API regarding to the documentation.
   * Improve styling of carListEntries.